Willys Hurricane engine: F134

 The F4-134 was introduced in 1950 in the Jeep Truck.
-Vehicles with this engine were given the model designation 4-73.
-This engine was not placed in a CJ until the introduction of the CJ-3B in 1953, which had a distinctive high hood to accommodate the much taller engine.
-The engine remained in production until 1971, after American Motors Corporation (AMC) purchased Kaiser Jeep.
+Willys vehicles with this engine were designated 4-73 model.
+This engine was unavailable in the CJ series until the introduction of the CJ-3B version in 1953, which had a distinctive high hood to accommodate the much taller engine.
+Production of this engine continued through 1971, which was after American Motors Corporation (AMC) purchased Kaiser Jeep in 1970.